FAQ – OBOC MONTRÉAL 2020

 1.10 Will there be a presentation at the end?

-The OBOC will have a presentation moment of the creative workshops at the end of the second week.
-This will be an internal presentation, although some members of the local community can be invited.
+The OBOC will have an informal presentation moment of the creative workshops at the end of the second week.
+This will be an internal sharing of experiences, although some members of the local community can be invited.

 1.11 If I do the OBOC, will I receive a certificate?